assemblerflow/flowcraft/README.md

 #### Building a pipeline

-Assemblerflow comes with a number of ready to use components to build your own pipeline.
+Assemblerflow comes with a number of [ready-to-use components](http://assemblerflow.readthedocs.io/en/latest/available_processes.html) to build your own pipeline.
 Following some basic rules, such as the output type of one process must match the input type of the next process, assembling a pipeline is done using the `build` mode and the `-t` option: